jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/resilience/everything-decentralized.md

 meaning that we have independent data centers spread across multiple regions.
-No hardware maintenance or updates are needed as a third party does them.
+No hardware maintenance or updates are needed as these are carried out by a third party.
 [Attack Surface Manager's (ASM)](https://app.fluidattacks.com/) database does not need to be updated as new releases are immediately used